If faast.js creates a new Lambda and other stuff every time it runs, won't I run into AWS limits?

 Does faast.js support multiple clouds?

-Faast.js works with AWS and Google Cloud Platform.
+Faast.js works with AWS.
 It can also work with other providers in the "local" provider mode, by simply running on a large cloud compute instance.

 Does faast.js look up prices when providing cost estimates?

-Yes, faast.js dynamically looks up prices from AWS and Google in order to produce accurate cost estimates.
+Yes, faast.js dynamically looks up prices from AWS in order to produce accurate cost estimates.
 Prices are cached locally for 1 day and then refreshed.

 How do you know what pricing tier to use?